 For this PowerShell session.

 [Environment]::SetEnvironmentVariable("GOOGLE_APPLICATION_CREDENTIALS", "$env:USERPROFILE\Downloads\your-project-id-dea9fa230eae3.json", "User")

-Even though you can create and manage Google Cloud resources via your web browser using the Cloud Console, if you'd prefer to manage your Google Cloud resources from within Visual Studio or from the command-line, you should consider installing the following tools:
+Even though you can create and manage GCP resources via your web browser using the Google Cloud Platform Console, if you'd prefer to manage your GCP resources from within Visual Studio or from the command-line, you can consider installing the following tools:

-The Cloud SDK is a command-line interface for Google Cloud Platform products and services.
+Cloud SDK: The Cloud SDK is a command-line interface for GCP products and services.

-Cloud Tools for Visual Studio enables development in Visual Studio on Google Cloud Platform.
+Cloud Tools for Visual Studio: Cloud Tools for Visual Studio enables development in Visual Studio on GCP.

-Google Cloud Tools for PowerShell is a set of cmdlets for Windows PowerShell that lets you manage Google Cloud Platform resources.
+Cloud Tools for PowerShell: Cloud Tools for PowerShell is a set of cmdlets for Windows PowerShell that lets you manage GCP resources.